Eiffy Brush Cleaning Oil

 What it can't do

 Because this solvent is a cleaning OIL, in the world of painting, it is considered a "Fat".
 Therefore, it should not be used to create a wash for an underpainting.
+If you do add to much, you can blot or wipe off the excess oil.
 The timeless rule of "Fat OVER lean" applies here.
 Oil is FAT, so should be used sparingly in the first layers.

-In the aspect of creating a paint wash, the soy based solvent does not replace turpentine or OMS.
+In the aspect of creating a paint wash, this plant-based solvent does not replace turpentine or OMS.
 They create fast evaporating washes, and it is these evaporative "VOC's" (Volatile Organic Compound) that are bad to breath.

-The oil is difficult to remove from the brush, even with soap and water.
+Eiffy conditions natural hair brushes like Hog Hair or Sabel, but the oily residue should be removed if you plan on not using them for several weeks.
 TO REMOVE THE OIL FROM THE CLEANED BRUSH, use ISOPROPYL (RUBBING) ALCOHOL.
 Pour a few ounces into a cup and clean the brush by stroking it in the liquid.

 You can finish with a quick wash at the sink with your favorite brush cleaning soap.

-In the aspect of creating a paint wash, the soy based solvent does not replace turpentine or OMS.
+In the aspect of creating a paint wash, this plant-based solvent does not replace turpentine or OMS.
 They create fast evaporating washes, and it is these evaporative "VOC's" (Volatile Organic Compound) that are bad to breath.

-The oil is difficult to remove from the brush, even with soap and water.
+Eiffy conditions natural hair brushes like Hog Hair or Sabel, but the oily residue should be removed if you plan on not using them for several weeks.
 TO REMOVE THE OIL FROM THE CLEANED BRUSH, use ISOPROPYL (RUBBING) ALCOHOL.
 Pour a few ounces into a cup and clean the brush by stroking it in the liquid.

 You can finish with a quick wash at the sink with your favorite brush cleaning soap.